-The procedures and findings described in Attachment 1 of this report, which are referenced in order to correspond to the 2019 Policy Manual procedures, were applied separately to each of the information systems used to develop the reported vehicle revenue miles (VRM), passenger miles (PM), fixed guideway directional route miles (FG DRM), High Intensity Bus Lanes directional route miles (HIB DRM), and operating expenses of OCTA for the year ended June 30, 2019, and for each of the following modes: (1) Motor Bus - Directly Operated (MBDO), (2) Commuter Bus - Directly Operated (CBDO), (3) Motor Bus - Purchased Transportation (MBPT), (4) Commuter Bus - Purchased Transportation (CBPT), (5) Demand Response - Purchased Transportation (DRPT), (6) Demand Response - Taxi - Purchased Transportation (DTPT) and (7) Vanpool Service - Purchased Transportation (VPPT).
+The procedures and findings described in Attachment 1 of this report, which are referenced in order to correspond to the 2022 NTD Policy Manual procedures, were applied separately to each of the information systems used to develop the reported vehicle revenue miles (VRM), passenger miles (PM), fixed guideway directional route miles (FG DRM), High Intensity Bus Lanes directional route miles (HIB DRM), and operating expenses of OCTA for the year ended June 30, 2022, and for each of the following modes: (1) Motor Bus - Directly Operated (MBDO), (2) Commuter Bus - Directly Operated (CBDO), (3) Motor Bus - Purchased Transportation (MBPT), (4) Commuter Bus - Purchased Transportation (CBPT), (5) Demand Response - Purchased Transportation (DRPT), (6) Demand Response - Purchased Transportation (VPPT).

-This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-We were not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on compliance with the requirements of the Uniform System of Accounts and Records and Reporting System; Final Rule, as specified in 49 CFR part 630, Federal Register, January 15, 1993 and as presented in the 2019 Policy Manual or on the FFA-10.
+We were engaged by OCTA to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on compliance with the requirements of the Uniform System of Accounts and Records and Reporting System; Final Rule, as specified in 49 CFR part 630 and as presented in the 2022 NTD Policy Manual or on the FFA-10.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.